course-files/DataAnalytics/3_logistic_regression.md

 ## Test of Outliers

-The `influencePlot()` function in R combines 3 key diagnostic measures in to a single plot to identify influential observations.
+The `influencePlot()` function in R combines 3 key diagnostic measures into a single plot to identify influential observations.

 The plot displays: